 Here (slide 9) is a pic of Miller Rd at Osborne, Scottsdale where they have installed a sharrow into a formerly RTO lane.

-[ UPDATES: most of this info is superceded by an article dedicated to the issues at/near Warner and Kyrene.
-Also note this area was completely overlaid in late 2016 at which time the striping was changed dramatically ]
+[ UPDATES: most of this info is superseded by an article dedicated to the issues at/near Warner and Kyrene.
+Also note this area was completely overlaid in late 2016 at which time the striping was changed dramatically.
+I left the original text here in

 Continuous Bike Lane?